eric1600/eagleworks/README.md

 python test3.py
 Has fix for force calculation and has a 6th order polynomial fit for thermal curve.
 Also force pulse is set to 0 to try to duplicate the 106uN measurement.
 Details about this are in both the [background.pdf](./background.pdf) and the [spreadsheet](./EW-data.ods).

+python test4.py
+This has a new dataset that was extracted digitally from Figure 7 of the Eagleworks paper.
+The data set can be found in [ew-graph.csv](./ew-graph.csv)

 ## Contributors

 Feel free to add your own models, curvfits or other data to this repository.